comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Discovery of data vault

-In this section, we introduce a novel discovery approach for traversing over Solid data vaults as discussed in [](#solid).
+In this section, we introduce a discovery approach for traversing over Solid data vaults <del class="comment" data-author="RV">as discussed in [](#solid)</del>.
+<span class="comment" data-author="RV">It's unclear at this point (or the reader has forgotten) why a new approach needs to be introduced.
+Traversal, following Section 3, seems trivial.</span>

 #### Intuitive description